nfdi4objects/dalia-format/README.md

 # DALIA Interchange Format Tests

 This repository contains tests and tools for the **DALIA Interchange Format** (DIF).
 The format and its data model are being developed within the [Data Literacy Alliance](https://dalia.education/) (DALIA).
+For reference see:

+- Geiger, J., Steiner, P., Desouki, A. A., & Lange, F. (2024).
+DALIA Interchange Format (1.3).
+Zenodo. https://doi.org/10.5281/zenodo.11521029

 ### Disclaimer